 AND…even if the IRS imposed excess income number will leave less than the total debt over the remaining life left in the statute period, the IRS can reject the Offer for other reasons and they do it all the time.
 You will notice that some articles about her Bankruptcy mention her inability to make a deal with the IRS.

-3. What you earn and spend…shouldn't matter in an Arizona Chapter 7 Bankruptcy if the majority of your debt is tax debt
+3. What you earn and spend…shouldn't matter in relation to qualifying to file an Arizona Chapter 7 Bankruptcy if the majority of your debt is tax debt

 Bankruptcy law limits your allowable budget in an effort to determine how much you can afford to pay your creditors, much like the IRS does when you file an Offer in Compromise.